meta-llama/llama/MODEL_CARD.md

 **Status** This is a static model trained on an offline dataset.
 Future versions of the tuned models will be released as we improve model safety with community feedback.

-**License** A custom commercial license is available at: [https://ai.meta.com/resources/models-and-libraries/llama-downloads/](https://ai.meta.com/resources/models-and-libraries/llama-downloads/)
+**License** A custom commercial license is available at [https://ai.meta.com/resources/models-and-libraries/llama-downloads/](https://ai.meta.com/resources/models-and-libraries/llama-downloads/)

-**Research Paper** More information can be found in the paper "Llama-2: Open Foundation and Fine-tuned Chat Models", available at https://ai.meta.com/research/publications/llama-2-open-foundation-and-fine-tuned-chat-models/.
+**Research Paper** More information can be found in the paper "Llama-2: Open Foundation and Fine-tuned Chat Models", available at <https://ai.meta.com/research/publications/llama-2-open-foundation-and-fine-tuned-chat-models/>.

 **Where to send questions or comments about the model** Instructions on how to provide feedback or comments on the model can be found in the model [README](README.md).

 # **Intended Use**

 **Intended Use Cases** Llama 2 is intended for commercial and research use in English.
 Tuned models are intended for assistant-like chat, whereas pretrained models can be adapted for a variety of natural language generation tasks.

 **Out-of-scope** Uses Use in any manner that violates applicable laws or regulations (including trade compliance laws).
 Use in any other way that is prohibited by the Acceptable Use Policy and Llama 2 Community License.
 Use in languages other than English**.

 **Note: Developers may fine-tune Llama 2 models for languages beyond English provided they comply with the Llama 2 Community License and the Acceptable Use Policy.

 # **Hardware and Software**

 **Training Factors** We used custom training libraries, Meta's Research Super Cluster, and production clusters for pretraining.
-Fine-tuning, annotation, and evaluation were also performed on third-party cloud compute.
+Fine-tuning, annotation, and evaluation were also performed on third-party cloud computing.

 **Carbon Footprint** Pretraining utilized a cumulative 3.3M GPU hours of computation on hardware of type A100-80GB (TDP of 350-400W).
 Estimated total emissions were 539 tCO2eq, 100% of which were offset by Meta’s sustainability program.